atebitftw/zart/README.md

 ## Features
 * Plays V3, V5, V7, and V8 games.
-* Supports loading raw game files (.z3, .z5, .z8, .dat, etc).
+* Supports loading different types of game files (.z3, .z5, .z8, .dat, .blorb, .zblorb, etc).
-* Supports loading .zblorb files, but only uses the game file from the package at this time.
+* Provides an API that allows you to build your own player for any platform that Dart runs on.
-* Separates the UI implementation from the core interpreter functions, providing extensibility to virtually any platform that Dart runs on (currently Mac, Linux, Windows, and Web).
+* Comes with a full-featured CLI player.

 ## Want to author your own IF games?
 [Inform 7](https://ganelson.github.io/inform-website/)